 Suppose you prefer a nanny search on your own, then websites and even parent and nanny support groups on Facebook are good nanny finders.
 For ex-pats looking for full-time help from a qualified nanny, hiring legally from reputable nanny services in the country is usually a safer bet.

 However, this can be such an expensive route if you want to hire an international nanny.
-Some employers opt for the Facebook groups, which have become popular hiring grounds if they wish to avoid the cost of flying in a new nanny from oversees.
+Some employers opt for the Facebook groups, which have become popular hiring grounds if they wish to avoid the cost of flying in a new nanny from overseas.
 Just make sure you do the heavy screening of the candidates before meeting up.

 4. Interview multiple prospects